altaga/NFT-Quasar/README.md

 ## What's Next for NFT Quasar

-Developing with Metis was easy enough as its EVM works with all the Ethereum-based channels, APIs and even other blockchains such as IPFS.
+Developing with Meter was easy enough as its EVM works with all the Ethereum-based channels, APIs and even other blockchains such as IPFS.
 We would like to try a beta of this concept with real assets or collectibles in this case, but for that we would need much more support and capital.
-We thank the Metis team for this opportunity and also the devs for their support on discord.
+We thank the Meter team for this opportunity and also the devs for their support on discord.

 # References